elitwilson/make-it-so/README.md

 ### First-time setup?
 No problem.

 When you run `mis init`, Make It So checks if Deno is installed.
-If not, you’ll be prompted:
+If not, you'll be prompted:

 ```
 Deno is not installed.
 Would you like to install it? [y/N]: y